Can You Channel Your Work Frustration into Creating Your Own Business?

-This may seem like a nuanced difference from the second category of “what you know.”
-The difference is that the focus isn’t just on acquiring some key bit of knowledge from her in a course here or there.
+This business may seem like a nuanced difference from the second category of “what you know.”
+The difference is that the focus isn’t just on acquiring some crucial bit of knowledge from her in a course here or there.
 Her followers desire to become the next “her.”
-I’ve referred to this a “career hero” before, and how much you should focus on what your hero actually does day in and day out (vs. focusing on what they have).
+I’ve referred to this a “career hero” before, and how much you should focus on what your hero does day in and day out (vs. focusing on what they have).

 Transforming frustration into success

-The longer you work in a specific type of role and for a specific type of company, the harder it is to imagine doing anything else.
+The longer you work in a specific type of role and for a particular type of company, the harder it is to imagine doing anything else.
 You may have even forgotten what it is that you wanted to do with your life in the first place.
 You may be tempted to break free and start your own thing, but feel stuck, overwhelmed, and at a loss for what “your thing” is.

 I hope this article helps you see that you do have options.
-Of course you should always strive to improve your job and make it work for you.
-Of course you can always look for a better job at a different company.
+Of course, you should always strive to improve your job and make it work for you.
+Of course, you can always look for a better job at a different company.

-But now, I hope you understand that you could also wrap up your amazing talent, skills, knowledge, and experience and create a lucrative business from that package (more easily than you may have thought).
+But now, I hope you understand that you could also wrap up your amazing talent, skills, knowledge, and experience and create a lucrative business from that package (more quickly than you may have thought).

 I wish you the best of luck!
 Feel free to reach out if you need any support, advice, or guidance.